 1. Sea to Sky Trail, British Columbia

-About an hour from Vancouver by car, this network of trails is a hiker’s paradise.
+About an hour from Vancouver by car, the Sea to Sky Trail is a hiker’s paradise.
 With a wealth of gorgeous routes to choose from, you won’t be hard-pressed to find one suitable for every trekker in the family.
 If you’re looking for a shorter excursion your crew can complete before the little ones grow impatient, the Brandywine Falls Trail is an ideal pick.
-Clocking in at just 1 km in total, the trail leads through the forest, crossing over a covered wooden footbridge and culminating in some seriously spectacular waterfalls.
+At just 1 km long, the trail winds through the forest, crossing a covered wooden footbridge and culminating in some seriously spectacular waterfalls.

 Photo credit: Erik Drost